ChuwuYo/proxy-cleaner/README_EN.md

    - This operation will temporarily interrupt DNS resolution services
    - May cause temporary domain name resolution failures
    - It is recommended to perform this with browsers closed

+4. **Reset Firewall Settings**
+   - This operation will reset Windows firewall settings to default state
+   - Will clear all custom firewall rules and configurations
+   - May affect network security and application network access
+   - It is recommended to backup firewall configuration before performing this operation

+5. **Release and Renew IP Address**
+   - This operation will release the current IP address and obtain a new IP address
+   - May cause temporary network connection interruption
+   - It is recommended to save all work before performing this operation
+   - A computer restart may be required after the operation

+### Operation Risk Warning
+The above operations may cause data loss or network disconnection.
+It is recommended to back up important data and proceed with caution before execution.

 ## Development Guide